reksar/uws/README.md

 ## Util

-Most of the util scripts are executable and shows the help when running without args or with the `-h` arg.
+General-purpose executable utility scripts.

-### `util/cryptdisk.sh`
+### `util/disk/`

-Encrypt the entire disk or partition with LUKS.
+`encrypt.sh` - encrypt the entire disk or partition with LUKS.

-### `util/sysdisk.sh`

-Partitioning the entire specified disk to be used as the system Linux disk.
+`system.sh` - partitioning the entire specified disk to be used as the system disk for Linux.

-Allows to install Linux on the partitioned disk next.
+`release.sh` - easely free and release a specified disk.

+### `util/grub.sh`

+GRUB setup on a specified system disk, partitioned using `util/disk/system.sh` or similar way.

 ### `util/arch/install.sh`